drmonkeysee/ecs-scheduler/README.md

 ## Getting Started

-ECS Scheduler is designed to be run as a standalone application.
-Docker is the preferred means to host it using the provided Dockerfile, though it can be launched directly as an application script.
-Later releases of this project will expose it as a pip-installable package as well.
+ECS Scheduler is designed to be run as a standalone application rather than an installable Python package.
+Docker is the preferred means to host it using the provided Dockerfile.
+It is written in [Flask](https://flask.palletsprojects.com/) and uses the [APScheduler](https://apscheduler.readthedocs.io/en/latest/) package for job scheduling.

 [boto3](https://github.com/boto/boto3) is the package used to communicate to AWS services.
 You will need AWS credentials to access, at a minimum, ECS.
-To learn how to pass your AWS credentials to an application using boto3 consult the [boto3 docs](https://boto3.readthedocs.io/en/latest/guide/configuration.html).
+To learn how to pass your AWS credentials to an application using boto3 consult the [boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).

 The environment variables in the following examples are described in more detail in a [later section](#environment-configuration).